TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

    In addition to normal directories, individual :envvar:`PYTHONPATH` entries may refer to zipfiles containing pure Python modules (in either source or compiled form).
-Extension modules cannot be imported from zipfiles.
+Extension modules cannot be imported kutoka zipfiles.

    The default search path is installation dependent, but generally begins with :file:`{prefix}/lib/python{version}` (see :envvar:`PYTHONHOME` above).
 It